MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

 keywords: playfab, multiplayer, networking, unreal, unreal engine, unreal engine 4, unreal engine 5, ue4, ue5, middleware
 ---

-# Quickstart Guide: Integrating OnlineSubsystem PlayFab with the PlayFab Unreal Engine Marketplace Plugin
+# Quickstart Guide: Integrating the PlayFab Online Subsystem with the PlayFab Unreal Engine Marketplace Plugin

+This quickstart guide helps you integrate the [PlayFab SDK Unreal Engine (UE) Marketplace Plugin](..\..\..\..\playfab-docs\sdks\unreal\index.md) into your existing PlayFab Online Subsystem (OSS) integrated project.

+The PlayFab SDK Plugin is used to perform PlayFab admin, client, and server operations such as player authentication, virtual item and currency management, and social feature creation.
+Used in conjunction with the PlayFab Online Subsystem, your project can access the full suite of PlayFab features for Unreal Engine projects.

+When using either the PlayFab OSS or PlayFab SDK Plugin independently of each other, the first step is authenticating a user.
+Using both in the same project without the appropriate setup means that the PlayFab OSS and PlayFab SDK Plugin will both make a separate authentication call for the same user.

-This quickstart guide helps you authenticate via OnlineSubsystem (OSS) PlayFab and then reuse that authentication with the PlayFab Unreal Engine (UE) Marketplace Plugin.
+This quickstart guide helps you authenticate via the PlayFab OSS and reuse that authentication with the PlayFab SDK Plugin, for a seamless user auth experience.

 ## Prerequisites
-- Ensure that you integrate OnlineSubsystem PlayFab as a plugin in your `<game>.build.cs` file.
+- Ensure that you integrate the PlayFab OSS as a plugin in your `<game>.build.cs` file.
 In the below example, we create a toggle option to allow integration, and set a definition to allow for `#ifdef` guarding.
     ```cs
-    // OnlineSubsystem PlayFab Plugin Settings.
+    // PlayFab OnlineSubsystem Plugin Settings.
     //
-    // While OSS PlayFab is integrated with the game at an engine level, we cannot directly access
+    // While the PlayFab OSS is integrated with the game at an engine level, we cannot directly access
-    // OSS PF headers unless we integrate it as a plugin.
+    // PF OSS headers unless we integrate it as a plugin.
     //
-    // `bOSSPlayFabAsPlugin` must be set to true to expose OSS PlayFab headers directly to the game.
+    // `bOSSPlayFabAsPlugin` must be set to true to expose the PlayFab OSS headers directly to the game.
     bool bOSSPlayFabAsPlugin = false;
     if (bOSSPlayFabAsPlugin)
     {